phamdinhkhanh/phamdinhkhanh.github.io/README.md

 - your repo can rated many stars and clone that give you renown in return.

 **Disavantage**:
-- you can not setup advertisement.
+- you can not setup Google AdSense (I try and fail, if you are success, kindly let me know).
 - many people think it is not professional and valueable.
 - you want your repo must be private.